This article is relevant to LW-ENG

-Together, contract and the tort of negligence form syllabus area B of the F4 (ENG) syllabus: the law of obligations.
+Together, contract and the tort of negligence form syllabus area B of the LW-ENG syllabus: the law of obligations.
 As this indicates, the areas have a certain amount in common:

-Until relatively recently, tort was one of the areas on F4 that caused candidates the most difficulty.
+Until relatively recently, tort was one of the areas on Corporate and Business Law that caused candidates the most difficulty.
 In recent sessions, the tort answers have tended to be stronger, but there is also evidence of some confusion between tort and contract, with negligence-based material frequently arising in answers to contract questions.

 The aim of this brief article is to set out some key aspects of contract and the tort of negligence using the following headings: